If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 Price Per Night

-The price per night of a shorter cruise is also not normally as good value as long cruises.
+The price per night on a shorter cruise is not normally as good value as on long cruises.

-For this reason, the price of a 14-night cruise is usually a little cheaper than two 7 night cruises and the same can be said for shorter cruises.
+For this reason, the price of a 14-night cruise is usually a little cheaper than two 7-night cruises.
+The same can be said for shorter cruises.

 Shorter cruises may look like a great bargain but per night they can be more expensive.
 That said, if you have a limited budget a short cruise is a really good option.